 It was even questioned whether the death dance even occurred at all.
 However, oral tradition has passed the story onwards through generations of Black South Africans and today it has become accepted that the death dance did occur and that these men died with valour.
-Recognition of their sacrifice was slow in coming and the 21st of February is often remembered in the African community as Mendi Day.
+Recognition of their sacrifice was slow in coming and the 21st of February is often remembered in the Black community as Mendi Day.
 Increasingly more people are taking up the call “Remember the Mendi” and each year more commemoration are held, attracting a lot of interest, not only in South Africa, but in the United Kingdom too.

 Those who did not come home.

 The dead are remembered on the Hollybrook Memorial in Southampton, The 17 panels of the Memorial which bear the names of the dead of the Mendi, were replaced in early 2007 to correct some linguistic inaccuracies in spelling of names.
 Working with various records and an expert in South African languages, the Commonwealth War Graves Commission was able to correct the discrepancies which had been uncovered.
 The irony however is that the military personnel that died in this disaster are recognised by the CWGC, but members of the crew of the vessel do not qualify for war grave status as they were not killed in the line of duty.
-(Dieing while manning a troopship that sinks in a collision is not considered to be “killed in the line of duty”)
+(Dying while manning a troopship that sinks in a collision is not considered to be “killed in the line of duty”)

 There are 9 Mendi casualties buried in Portsmouth at the Milton Cemetery in four double graves, and a single.
 These have been visited by members of the South African Legion in the UK, and I was fortunate enough to visit them as well.

-The graves of Simon Linganiso, Smith Segule and Jim Mbombiya are to be found in Littlehampton Cemetery (UK) while Sitebe Molife Abram Leboche, Arosi Zenzile, Natal Kazumula, Sikaniso Mtolo and an Unknown Soldier from the Mendi disaster are buried in Noordwijk General Cemetery in the Netherlands.
+The graves of Simon Linganiso, Smith Segule and Jim Mbombiya are to be found in Littlehampton Cemetery (UK) while Sitebe Molife Abram Leboche, Arosi Zenzile, Natal Kazumula, Sikaniso Mtolo and an Unknown Soldier from the Mendi disaster are buried in Noorwijk General Cemetery in the Netherlands.
 Thomas Monamatunyu is buried in Wimereux Communal Cemetery in France while Jabez Nguza is buried in Hastings Cemetery in Sussex.

 Scullion William Bernard Vivian Morris is mentioned on the Garston Parish Church War Memorial, while The Ferreira Deep Memorial in Trump Street, Booysens has the name of RSM T.K.
 Turner on it, who lost his life in the sinking of the Mendi, and lived very close to where I grew up as a child.